War for the Planet of the Apes: Sequel

-According to screenwriter Rick Jaffa, a version of the spaceship from the 1968 Planet of the Apes under the name Icarus was in Rise of the Planet of the Apes as a deliberate hint to a possible sequel readapting the events of the original film, something the end of War also implies, featuring a younger version of the character Nova.
+According to screenwriter Rick Jaffa, a version of the spaceship from the 1968 Planet of the Apes under the name Icarus was in Rise of the Planet of the Apes (2011) as a deliberate hint to a possible sequel readapting the events of the original film, something the end of War also implies, featuring a younger version of the character Nova.
 During an interview of Andy Serkis with MTV in mid-November 2014, Serkis talked about possible sequels: "It might be three films, It could be four.
 It could be five.
 Who knows?
 The journey will continue."
 By October 2016, it was reported that a fourth Planet of the Apes film was being discussed.

 Shortly before the release of War in July 2017, Reeves said that he expressed interest in making more Apes films and that Steve Zahn, who played Bad Ape in the film, had set up a story for further sequels.
 Writer Mark Bomback hinted that more films would be possible, saying, "Truthfully, we haven't had those kinds of conversations.
 I've been working on these films for about seven years now.
 I'm ready to take a breather and let things rest a bit."

 In April 2019, following the acquisition of 21st Century Fox by Disney, Disney announced that future Planet of the Apes films are in development.
 It was also confirmed in August 2019 that any future installments would take place in the same universe first established in Rise.

-On December 3, 2019, it was reported that Wes Ball is currently set to write and direct an untitled Planet of the Apes film.
-On February 17, 2020, it was reported that the film will be produced by Joe Hartwick Jr. and David Starke.
-Later that same day, Ball confirmed that he would be directing the film, and that it would be set after the events of War, following "Caesar's legacy".
-On May 26, 2020, Ball revealed that Josh Friedman will write the screenplay, while Jaffa and Silver will return as producers.
-He also said that, while the film will be set in the same universe as Rise, it won't be a direct sequel to War, saying that the film "will feel" like a follow-up to the overall Rise trilogy, but at the same time, the filmmakers will "do some really cool new stuff".
-Ball also said that the film could begin virtual production soon in spite of the COVID-19 pandemic due to it being a mostly CGI film.
+That December, it was reported that Wes Ball would write and direct the then-untitled Planet of the Apes film.
+In February 2020, it was reported that the film will be produced by Joe Hartwick Jr. and David Starke.
+Later that same day, Ball confirmed that he would be directing the film and that it was set after the events of War, following "Caesar's legacy".

+In May 2020, Ball revealed that Josh Friedman wrote the screenplay, while Jaffa and Silver returned as producers.
+He also said that, while the film will be set in the same universe as Rise, it is not a direct sequel to War, saying that the film "will feel" like a follow-up to the overall Rise trilogy, but at the same time, the filmmakers will "do some really cool new stuff".
+Ball also said that the film could begin virtual production soon despite the COVID-19 pandemic due to it being a mostly CGI film.
 In a March 2022 interview with The Hollywood Reporter, 20th Century Studios president Steve Asbell stated that production would start between the late summer or early fall of 2022.

 In August 2022, Owen Teague was cast in the lead role.
-In September 2022, it was announced that the fourth movie in the current franchise would be titled Kingdom of the Planet of the Apes, that Freya Allan was cast as the human lead with Peter Macon co-starring, and that the film would be released in 2024.
-Wes Ball has been tabbed to direct the film, and it will pick up many years after the end of War for the Planet of the Apes.
+The following month, the title was announced to be Kingdom of the Planet of the Apes, Freya Allan was cast as the human lead with Peter Macon co-starring, and the film was confirmed to be released in 2024.
 Production for the film began in October 2022 in Sydney at Disney Studios Australia.